Ausgrid Time Of Use customers getting a raw deal

 For a household using 1kWh of electricity in those 630 “extra” peak hours, some retailers will pocket ~$125 p.a. by not aligning with the seasonal tariff hours.

-Let’s look at which retailers share the savings and those that are yet to pass on the reduced peak periods.
+Let’s look at which retailers share the savings and those yet to pass on the reduced peak periods.

-As of 25th January 2024, the following retailers have adopted Ausgrid’s current Time Of Use periods for tariff EA025 for households (based on their published Basic Plan Information Documents) and are passing on the savings available from reduced peak periods for eight months of the year.
+As of 28th August 2024, the following retailers have adopted Ausgrid’s current Time Of Use periods for tariff EA025 for households (based on their published Basic Plan Information Documents) and offer peak periods for only eight months of the year.
+The Peak period only applies in Summer (Nov-Mar) & Winter (Jun-Aug)

 • Amber (market-link plans pass on network costs and the wholesale energy price)